Why retire in Florida?

 Known as Florida’s golf capital, West Palm Beach thrives on seniors who love the sport.
 Although real estate is pricier in West Palm Beach than in other areas of Florida, the state’s overall lower cost of living and high-quality healthcare extends to Palm Beach.

-From the beaches to the lively downtown, this spot is a great city for seniors to visit and one of the best cities to retire to.
+From the beaches to the lively downtown, this spot is a great city for seniors to visit and one of the best places to retire in Florida.
 The public school district in Palm Beach offers an extensive array of adult education classes.
 Retirees will also find museums, gardens, and theaters.

 Miami is packed with culture and adventure.
-If you are an active senior and love live music, museums, sports, and festivals, this city will keep you busy.
+If you are an active retiree and love live music, museums, sports, and festivals, this city will keep you busy.

 Miami-Dade County sponsors an Active Older Adults program, which offers programs such as Zumba, sewing, adaptive aquatics, and fitness classes to residents age 54 and over.
 With multiple senior centers in and around the city, retirees are bound to connect with people who have similar lifestyles and interests.